byomkesh03/Tic-Tac-Toe/README.md

 - Classic Tic Tac Toe gameplay.
 - Interactive user interface.
-- Fully Responsive, You Can Play With Your Favorite Device.
+- Fully Responsive, You Can Play It on Your Favorite Device.
 - Support for two players.
 - Real-time validation of moves.
 - Automatic detection of game outcomes (win, draw).